-45. If an employer reduces basic salaries but they still amount to more than R 17,712, can an employer still apply for a top up from TERS for the balance?
+44. If an employer reduces basic salaries but they still amount to more than R 17,712, can an employer still apply for a top up from TERS for the balance?
 Would the employee qualify for the TERS benefit?

-Subject to the amount of the benefit contemplated in clause 3.6 of the amended TERS directive published in May 2020, an employee may only receive a COVID-19 TERS benefit if the total of such benefit, together with any additional payment by the employer in any period, is not more than the remuneration that the employee would ordinarily have received for working during that period.
+Subject to the amount of the benefit contemplated in clause 3.6 of the amended Directive, an employee may only receive a COVID-19 TERS benefit if the total of such benefit, together with any additional payment by the employer in any period, is not more than the remuneration that the employee would ordinarily have received for working during that period.
 This means that the employer is permitted to top up an employee's remuneration but only to the extent that it would meet their average remuneration.